メインコンテンツまでスキップ

 }

-• Min number: specifies the minimum number of required teams for the match to start.
+• Min number: Specifies the minimum number of required teams for the match to start.

-• Max number: specifies the maximum number of teams that can participate in the match.
+• Max number: Specifies the maximum number of teams that can participate in the match.

-• Player min number: specifies the minimum number of players required per team for the match to start.
+• Player min number: Specifies the minimum number of players required per team for the match to start.

-• Player max number: specifies the maximum number of players that can participate in a team during the match.
+• Player max number: Specifies the maximum number of players that can participate in a team during the match.

 Rule flexing for teams